rom-rb/rom-rb.org/source/doc-pages/guides/basics/setup.md

 )
 ```

-In this case ROM will register two datastore connections called `:default` and
+In this case ROM will register two gateway connections called `:default` and
 `:other`.

 ## Defining components